Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds: Introduction

 The classification of irreducible surfaces in $\p^5$ admitting a congruence of $5$-secant conics is an important and pressing open question we shall consider elsewhere.
 An obvious necessary condition is that the surface is not contained in a quadric hypersurface.
 This restriction plays a key role for the existence of these surfaces and it explains some geometrical aspects of the paucity of examples.

-Our fundamental tool for determining the existence of congruences of 5-secant conics has been the Hilbert scheme of lines passing through a general point of a projective variety and contained in the variety; see also \cite{libro} for other applications to a wide range of problems.
+Our fundamental tool for determining the existence of congruences of 5-secant conics has been the Hilbert scheme of lines passing through a general point of a projective variety and contained in the variety; see also \cite{libro} for other applications.
 The study of these lines for suitable birational images of $\p^5$ via the cubic equations defining the {\it right} $S_d\subset X$ revealed the existence of the congruences of $5$-secant conics to $S_d$, which a posteriori have also natural geometrical constructions.
 To analyze the geometry of the images of $\p^5$ via the linear system of cubics defining $S_d\subset\p^5$ we used Macaulay2 \cite{macaulay2}.
 The necessary ancillary files containing the scripts to verify some geometrical properties claimed throughout the paper are posted on arXiv; see also Section \ref{comp} and also \cite{Schreyer} for the philosophy behind these verifications for random surfaces or hypersurfaces (although we work over $\mathbb Q$ and not over finite fields).

-So far $\mathcal C_{14}$, $\mathcal C_ {26}$ and $\mathcal C_{38}$ are the only special divisors in $\mathcal C$ whose general element is known to be rational.
-There exist infinitely many other irreducible loci of codimension at least two in $\mathcal C$ (some of them contained in non admissible $\mathcal C_d$) whose general element is rational, see \cite{Hassett} and \cite{AHTVA}.
+So far $\mathcal C_{14}$, $\mathcal C_ {26}$ and $\mathcal C_{38}$ are the only loci of codimension one in $\mathcal C$ whose elements are known to be rational.
+There exist infinitely many other irreducible loci of codimension at least two in $\mathcal C$ (some of them contained also in non admissible $\mathcal C_d$'s), whose general element is rational, see \cite{Hassett} and \cite{AHTVA}.
+The next admissible value $d=42$ seems to deserve some special attention and it might be a watershed in order to confirm the validity of the Kuznetsov Conjecture also for the countably many admissible values $d>38$.

 {\bf Acknowledgements}.
-We wish to thank Ciro Ciliberto for useful and stimulating discussions.
+We wish to thank Ciro Ciliberto for useful and stimulating discussions and the referee's for some suggestions about the presentation of the results.